 Thanks to Quora, today I learned that there’s also a “periodic table of irrational nonsense”.
 I liked it too.

-It is actually created by the same guy named Crispian Jago, a freelance IT consultant (click to see his website).
-He also has a blog named “the reason stick” and it’s brilliant!
+It was actually created by the same guy named Crispian Jago, a freelance IT consultant (click to see his website).
+He also has a blog named “The Reason Stick” and it’s brilliant!

 You can see the periodic table’s interactive version here.